 Last Updated on

 Do you want to start running to lose weight, or do you just want to stay active?
 Either way, you will probably be thinking, “How… what… when..?”
 Well, you came to the right place.
-This article is all about helping beginners on how to start running, what they should do, how to do it and what they need.
+This article is all about how to start running for beginners, what you should do, how to do it and what you need.

 Few will start by discussing the benefits of running.
 Why did you decide to start running?
 Whether you have taken it for relieving stress, losing weight, or just to stay fit, you will find that it has many benefits.
 Studies have shown that the health benefits of running are limitless.

 Running, like any other exercise, is a great way to reduce stress and mild depression.
 It also minimises the likelihood of everything from the common cold to cancer.
 You will find yourself feeling happy, light, active, and creative.
 Studies say that people who exercise regularly are happier than those who don’t.

 And it doesn’t stop there; running has many metaphysical benefits as well.
 And you know what? – Most people start running because of these metaphysical benefits.
 Running is an opportunity to spend time with ourselves, to get to know ourselves better.

 “We can spend a lifetime getting to know others yet make little to no effort in knowing ourselves.
 So, we find it difficult being alone as our moments of solitude are in the company of stranger”.